 - Whether or not the accused offers information that could aid a higher priority investigation in exchange for a plea deal (with careful legal guidance, such exchanges can be highly beneficial)

-If the charge is a state jail felony, it carries from 180 days to 2 years in jail and/or a fine of up to $10,000.
+If the charge is a felony in Texas, it carries from 180 days to 2 years in jail and/or a fine of up to $10,000.
 On the other end of the spectrum, a first-degree felony carries from 15 to 99 years in prison and/or a fine of up to $250,000.

 Defenses for Drug Distribution and Trafficking